Model Deployment

 Why this matters for ontology

 The deployment domain is one of the strongest places for introducing clearer semantics around realization and occurrence.
+A compact TOC like the one on this page reinforces that quickly: even at a glance, deployment semantics seem to need entities, members, typed relationships, and structured attributes rather than one flat deployment register.
 A mature ontology should eventually help distinguish:

 - designed structures